So WHAT IS IT?

 If you just want the answer (What are these stamps?):

-In my opinion, based on the exchanges below, these stamps are from India, and were used by a bicycle messenger service there.
+More recently I believed, based on the exchanges below, that these stamps are from India, and were used by a bicycle messenger service there.

 If you want to know what collectors think about the origin and use of these stamps, keep reading.

 July, 2005 - About fifteen years ago I acquired a collection of Cinderella stamps through a philatelic auction.
-It was advertised as an "old-time collection of poster stamps and other Cinderellas", and comprised mostly early 20th century German material, plus assorted U.S., British, and miscellaneous other items, including the item shown above, which had a label stating "Chinese (private) bicycle post - $100".
+It was advertised as an "old- time collection of poster stamps and other Cinderellas", and comprised mostly early 20th century German material, plus assorted U.S., British, and miscellaneous other items, including the item shown above, which had a label stating "Chinese (private) bicycle post - $100".
 I set the bicycle stamp aside, as I have a friend who had asked me to keep an eye out for stamps with bicycles, for a friend of hers who is an ardent bicycle rider.
 She declined the item, as the purported value was more than she could afford.
+I forgot about it.

 I emailed the collectors named on the "weird stamps" page, one of whom sent me the e-dress of Norman Batho, who had originated the inquiries in ATALAYA(!)
 None of them had learned anything new, but Mr. Batho sent me high-res scans of all the stamps he owned.
 The "weird stamps" site is no longer active, so I decided to create this web page, in hopes it will generate further information.

 Based on all the above, then, the current theory is that these stamps were used by an Indian manufacturer of bicycle pedals, as size labels on its boxes.
 That seems plausible, but with only the one box to go on, it is not conclusive.